Wealize/identfy-openid_lib/README.md

 # identfy OpenID library

-**identfy OpenID library** is a generalist and stateless implementation of OpenID4VCI and OpenID4VP.
+**identfy OpenID library** is a generalist implementation of OpenID4VCI and OpenID4VP.
 The library defines the methods and tools needed to manage an authorization and authentication process, as well as to issue W3C credentials.
 For its correct operation, the user must provide callbacks for different issues, especially related to the signature and additional validation processes to be performed.

 The issuing of credentials is done through a different component than the one used for authentication and authorization, so in practice a user interested only in these issues could also benefit from the library.